Ajatt-Tools/rikaitan/docs/templates.md

 ## Helpers

-Yomichan supports several custom Handlebars helpers for rendering templates.
+Rikaitan supports several custom Handlebars helpers for rendering templates.
 The source code for these templates can be found [here](../ext/js/templates/sandbox/anki-template-renderer.js).